RobotWithFeelings/CSC710_Project/summaries.md

 - Adam: [Cross-cultural studies of the computers are social actors paradigm: The case of reciprocity](http://web.ics.purdue.edu/~duffy/IE486_Spr07/ComputersAsSocialActor.pdf)

-  - Summary: Studies that demonstrated people treat computers socially were initially all conducted in the United States.
-This paper details a comparative study between U.S and Japanese participants to evaluate if the social rules derived from each culture affect responses to computers.
+  - __Summary:__ The motivation of this study is to investigate an important implicit bias of the existing Computers as Social Actors (CASA) studies: all previous research was done in the United States with U.S. participants, but the discoveries were generalized to all cultures.
+It is possible that at least some discovered behavior is dependent on culture.
+This paper details a comparative study between U.S and Japanese participants to evaluate if the social rules derived from each culture affects participants responses to computers.
+The researchers investigate the concept of "reciprocity", defined as "the rule that people should help those who help them".
+Importantly, the social norms of reciprocity are viewed differently in American and Japanese culture.
-  - Details:
+  - __Details:__

 - Prairie Rose [Race in the live and the virtual interview: Racial deference, social desirability, and activation effects in attitude surveys](http://www.jstor.org/stable/1519835?seq=1#page_scan_tab_contents)